alexmacarthur/wp-better-resource-hints/readme.txt

 **Inflexible Hint Management** Many similar plugins only provide very limited flexibility in their options, and only allow setting hints globally for every page, regardless of whether the resources are actually needed on the page.
 This can often result in unecessarily bloaging your bandwidth, since hints on several pages are effectively useless.
 In some cases, this could actually lead to a less performant site.
 This plugin attempts to provide options to manage hints more flexibily and intelligently, meaning you won't be unecessarily preloading assets in the background when they're not even needed on the page.

 **Misunderstanding What Different Hints Do** I've come across some plugins that fail to understand and leverage different hints like they were designed.
 For example, promising that assets are being preloaded, when they're actually being prefetched.
 These and other hints have very different purposes, and should not be interchangably used if you want them to impact your site in the most effective way.
-This plugin attemps to leverage these hints in way to maximize their effectiveness.
-For example, BHR won't prefetch any assets that are enqueued on the page, because that's just now how the prefetch hint is designed to be used.
+This plugin attempts to leverage these hints in way to maximize their effectiveness.
+For example, BHR won't prefetch any assets that are enqueued on the page, because that's just not how the prefetch hint is designed to be used.

 Is Better Resource Hints perfect?
 Absolutely not.
 That's why I encourage any constructive feedback or bug reports to be sent my way immediately, so that I can't improve this plugin as quickly as possible.